 interest on the amount of the lien and any other expenses specifically

-lien amount is not refundable after the
+lien amount is not refundable after the time required under Annotated

-filing of an action to foreclose the
+Code of Maryland, Tax-Property, 14-817 and 14-820, et. seq., for the filing of an action to foreclose the right of

-decree is obtained within the required time.
+obtained within the required time.

 Timely bids must include the following information to be

 that do not include all the preceding information will be judged not

 responsive and will be returned to the bidder.
+Where

-shall be selected based on the date and time of receipt, which shall be
+be selected based on the date and time of receipt, which shall be

 stamped on the bid packet.
 A

 successful bidder/purchaser who is not present at the bid opening will

-The method of payment is by bank/cashier's check, bank
+The method of payment is by bank/cashiers check, bank

 certified check or money order.